 Environmentalists in California have worked to pass a law banning the use of lead bullets while hunting wild game within the state.
 This initiative stems off the ban of lead hunting in condor habitats, in hopes of saving the endangered birds.
 When hunting game animals, stray bullets stay lodged in the ground and trees.
 The reflection of the lodged bullets appeals to birds, who then eat them and die from lead ingestion.

-The lead was poisoning not only the condors, but potentially causing lead poisoning in the families of the hunters that used lead bullets on their hunts.
-The efforts of both the environmentalists and the hunters in California aided in passing this law, and it couldn’t have been done without the combined efforts of both sets of voices.
+The lead was poisoning not only the condors, but potentially causing lead poisoning in humans.
+The efforts of both the environmentalists and the hunters in California aided in passing this law.
+It couldn’t have been done without the combined efforts of both sets of voices.
 The ban was expanded to all wildlife in California in 2013.
-As a hunter, has this ban impacted you?
-What is your opinion?

 Yellowstone Wolf Reintroduction